jonnonz1/nz-statute-book/acts/public/2008/financial-advisers-act-2008.md

   - **Ministry** means the department of State that, with the authority of the Prime Minister, is for the time being responsible for the administration of this Act
   - **nominated representative** means an individual who has been nominated by a QFE or by a partner entity in accordance with section 74 and whose nomination has not been terminated under that section
   - **non-profit organisation** means any organisation, whether incorporated or not, that is carried on other than for the purposes of profit or gain to an owner, member, or shareholder
-  - **NZIST** means the New Zealand Institute of Skills and Technology established by section 222A of the Education Act 1989, and includes its Crown entity subsidiaries
+  - **NZIST** means the New Zealand Institute of Skills and Technology continued by section 314 of the Education and Training Act 2020, and includes its Crown entity subsidiaries
   - **offeror** has the same meaning as in section 6(1) of the Financial Markets Conduct Act 2013
   - **on behalf of the business of another person** or has the meaning set out in section 5I(1)
   - **overseas regulator** means a body in another country with functions corresponding to those of the FMA under this Act